fortinet/terraform-secure-remote-access/README.md

 ### Authentication:

-1. Under Remote IP Address enter the Public IP address of the FortiGate you deployed, this should be in the outputs.
+1. Under **Remote IP Address** enter the Public IP address of the FortiGate you deployed, this should be in the outputs.
 You can also run `terraform output` in the deployment folder to see the results again.
 2. The Outgoing interface should adjust automatically based on the Remote IP address entered.
 3. Enter the Pre-shared key.
-This can be found in the vars.tf file under `psk_key`
+This can be found in the vars.tf file under `psk_key`.

-For <i>EasyKey</i> setup, only the Pre-shared key needs to be entered
+For <i>EasyKey</i> setup, only the Pre-shared key needs to be entered.

 ![FortiOS Admin Profile](./imgs/step_2_auth.png)

 ### Tunnel Interface:

-1. Select an IP for the SSL VPN tunnel interface.
+1. Select an IP address for the SSL VPN tunnel interface.
-2. Input the HUB tunnel IP and netmask
+2. Input the hub tunnel IP address and netmask

    ![FortiOS Admin Profile](./imgs/step_3_tunnel_interface.png)